-- 47. The Board Remuneration Committee must make recommendations to the Board annually on the remuneration arrangements and variable remuneration outcomes for persons in specified roles as follows: - (a) individually for senior managers and executive directors; and - (b) on a cohort basis for highly-paid material risk-takers, other material risk-takers and risk and financial control personnel. - 48.
-When forming its recommendations under paragraph 47 of this Prudential Standard, the Board Remuneration Committee must: - (a) obtain sufficient information to enable remuneration outcomes to be commensurate with performance and risk outcomes; and - (b) determine whether the variable remuneration arrangement, individually and on a cohort basis: - (i) is appropriate to meet its intended purpose and expected remuneration outcomes; and - (ii) supports the entity's compliance with paragraph 19 of this Prudential Standard. - 49.
-The Board, or relevant oversight function, must approve the variable remuneration outcomes for persons in specified roles as follows: - (a) individually for senior managers and executive directors; and - (b) on a cohort basis for highly-paid material risk-takers, other material risk-takers and risk and financial control personnel. - 50.
-The variable remuneration arrangements for risk and financial control personnel must: - (a) reflect the independence and authority of those personnel in carrying out their functions; - (b) reflect the purpose of their functions; and - (c) not be unduly influenced by the performance of the business activities they control.
+- 46. An APRA-regulated entity must prudently manage the variable remuneration arrangements of all persons in specified roles. - 47.
+The Board Remuneration Committee, or relevant oversight function, must provide clear guidance to senior management on its expectations in determining the appropriate level and timing of risk adjustment to the variable remuneration outcomes for persons in specified roles. - 48.
+The Board Remuneration Committee must make recommendations to the Board annually on the remuneration arrangements and variable remuneration outcomes for persons in specified roles as follows: - (a) individually for senior managers and executive directors; 11 and - (b) on a cohort basis for highly-paid material risk-takers, other material risk-takers and risk and financial control personnel. - 49.
+When forming its recommendations under paragraph 48 of this Prudential Standard, the Board Remuneration Committee must: - (a) obtain sufficient information to enable remuneration outcomes to be commensurate with performance and risk outcomes; and - (b) determine whether the variable remuneration arrangement, individually and on a cohort basis: - (i) is appropriate to meet its intended purpose and expected remuneration outcomes; and - (ii) supports the entity's compliance with paragraph 19 of this Prudential Standard. - 50.
+The Board, or relevant oversight function, must approve the variable remuneration outcomes for persons in specified roles as follows: - (a) individually for senior managers and executive directors; 12 and - (b) on a cohort basis for highly-paid material risk-takers, other material risk-takers and risk and financial control personnel. - 51.
+The variable remuneration arrangements for risk and financial control personnel must: - (a) reflect the independence and authority of those personnel in carrying out their functions;